DeveloperAlly/truffle-react/README.md

 >npm run dev

-The contract config needs fixing though.
+The contract config needs fixing though I think.

 Check out my truffle-campaign github for a working deployed to rinkeby project with react